-Soft matter in construction: models and simulations of soft solids (Prof. Emanuela Del Gado) The Del Gado group uses statistical mechanics and computational physics to investigate the structure, dynamics and emerging mechanics in soft solids.
+Soft matter in construction: models and simulations of soft solids (Prof. Emanuela Del Gado) The Del Gado group uses statistical mechanics and computational physics to investigate the structure, dynamics, and emerging mechanics in soft solids.
 The materials of interest range from colloidal gels to jammed dense suspensions and tissues, to self-assembled nanocomposite interfaces, to the sticky gels formed during cement hydration and responsible for cement strength.
-The focus is in unraveling how nano-scale structure and effective interactions may interplay with deformation or other non-equilibrium conditions to change the material properties.
-The aim is devising new paradigms for material design, to obtain specific unusual rheological behavior or more sustainable formulations of smart compounds.
-Motivated by the need to reduce greenhouse gas emissions associated to cement production, the work on cement gels aims at a first-principles understanding of cement properties, a prerequisite to controlling processing and formulating alternatives.
-Student will perform computer simulations of model gels or other soft solids, and use novel analytical tools to investigate their microscopic spatial and temporal complexity.
-Project ideas this year will include materials for construction in space, double network gels and fracture of soft solids.
+The focus is on unraveling how nano-scale structure and effective interactions may interplay with deformation or other non-equilibrium conditions to change the material properties.
+The aim is to devise new paradigms for material design, to obtain specific unusual rheological behavior or more sustainable formulations of smart compounds.
+Motivated by the need to reduce greenhouse gas emissions associated with cement production, the work on cement gels aims at a first-principles understanding of cement properties, a prerequisite to controlling the processing and formulating alternatives.
+The student will perform computer simulations of model gels or other soft solids, and use novel analytical tools to investigate their microscopic spatial and temporal complexity.
+Project ideas this year will include materials for construction in space, double network gels, and fracture of soft solids.
 Preference will be given to students with computational skills.

-Nanostructured materials (Prof. Kai Liu) Prof. Kai Liu’s research focuses on synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage and nanoelectronics.
-Current research topics include: 1) Magneto-ionic materials, whose properties may be manipulated by the application of an electric field through controlled motion of ions.
-These materials are promising towards energy-efficient nanoelectronics and neuromorphics.
-This project is part of a newly funded major research center by the Semiconductor Research Corporation (SRC) & National Institute of Standards and Technology (NIST), named Center for Spintronic Materials in Advanced Information Technologies (SMART); 2).
-Low density metallic foams that are extremely light-weight, with enormous surface areas while maintaining mechanical stability.
-Such foams are being studied for hydrogen storage, filtering, catalysts, photovoltaics, etc. Student(s) working on the project will be involved with all aspects of the research, including sample synthesis, characterization, data analysis, manuscript preparation and research presentation.
+3D Nanowire Networks and Foams (Prof. Kai Liu) Prof. Kai Liu’s research focuses on the synthesis and experimental investigation of nanostructured materials, particularly in nanomagnetism and spintronics, which have potentially important technological applications in magnetic recording, low dissipation information storage, and nanoelectronics.
+The group is currently exploring interconnected nanowire networks and nanoporous metallic nanowire foams that are extremely lightweight, with enormous surface areas while maintaining mechanical stability.
+Such nanostructures are being studied for 3D information storage, neuromorphic computing, as well as particulate filtration, etc. Student(s) working on the project will be involved with all aspects of the research, including sample synthesis, characterization, data analysis, manuscript preparation, and research presentation.

 Synthesis and characterization of multicomponent nanoparticles (Prof. Ed Van Keuren (new window)) The main research in the Van Keuren group is the study of organic nanoparticles and involves both investigations of their formation in solution and their use in novel applications.
-A variety of optical methods are used to characterize the nucleation and growth of the particles.
-Several projects in the lab involve specific applications: the development of polymer blend nanoparticles, nanoparticles for biomedical applications, and charge transfer nanocrystals for organic electronics.
-The project would be well suited to a student with an interest and background in optics and/or chemistry, and does not require advanced coursework in physics.
+We use a variety of optical methods to characterize the nucleation and growth of the particles.
+Several current projects in the lab are: the development of liquid-core polymer shell nanocapsules, nanoparticles contrast agents for MR and ultrasound imaging and charge transfer nanocrystals for organic electronics.
+The project would be well suited to a student with an interest and background in optics and/or chemistry and does not require advanced coursework in physics.

 Topological and magnetic phase transitions in 3D magnetic systems (Prof. Gen Yin).
-The Yin group investigates the ground-state textures, topological transitions, and magnetic phase transitions in 3D magnetic materials, networks and interfaces.
+The Yin group investigates the ground-state textures, topological transitions, and magnetic phase transitions in 3D magnetic materials, networks, and interfaces.
 REU students involved in this project will use micromagnetic simulations to understand and explore magnetic orders in complex 3D structures or interfaces.
-The goal is to associate real-space resolved phenomenological magnetic parameters with magnetometry, transport and imaging measurements.
-The project will produce simulation data using GPU accelerated micromagnetic packages to produce minor-loop hysteresis curves and 3D spin-texture images at finite temperatures.
+The goal is to associate real-space-resolved phenomenological magnetic parameters with magnetometry, transport, and imaging measurements.
+The project will produce simulation data using GPU-accelerated micromagnetic packages to produce minor-loop hysteresis curves and 3D spin-texture images at finite temperatures.
 Such simulation results will be machine-learned to correlate experimental observables with parameters in micromagnetic simulations.
-REU students in this project will write scripts to perform simulations and carry out artificial-intelligence studies using multi-layer neural networks.
-Students who are familiar with C++, Python and GPU computing are best suits for this project.
+REU students in this project will write scripts to perform simulations and carry out artificial intelligence studies using multi-layer neural networks.
+Students who are familiar with C++, Python, and GPU computing are best suited for this project.